Everything you need to know about August and September rail strikes

 Aslef strike day: No services.

 Southern: A much-reduced timetable will operate on RMT strike days.
-Some statons will not be served.
+Some stations will not be served.
 No trains will run on the Aslef strike day.

 Gatwick Express: Cancelled on all days of industrial action, but alternative Southern services between London and the airport are available (and much cheaper).